 Encourage HOA Rule Compliance for a Happier and Safer Community

 The best way to encourage HOA rule compliance is to make residents aware of their purpose.
 If they understand that the rules are there to help protect the community, they will make more effort to comply.
-It’s also the board’s responsibility to ensure that HOA rules are being enforced properly.
+It’s also the board’s responsibility to ensure the proper performance of HOA rules.
 If residents see that there is unfair treatment, they won’t feel the need to comply with your rules and regulations.
 It’s only when both parties contribute that you’re able to attain a happier and safer community.
 If you need assistance with HOA rule compliance, don’t hesitate to give Clark Simson Miller a call.